QubesOS/qubes-doc/security/qubes-firewall.md

 [root@B user]# chmod +x /rw/config/rc.local
 ~~~

-Port forwarding to a VM from the outside world
+Port forwarding to a qube from the outside world
 --------------------------------------------------

-In order to allow a service present in a VM to be exposed to the outside world
+In order to allow a service present in a qube to be exposed to the outside world
-in the default setup (where the VM has the Firewall VM as network VM, which in
+in the default setup (where the qube has sys-firewall as network VM, which in
-turn has the Net VM as network VM)
+turn has sys-net as network VM)
 the following needs to be done:

  * In the sys-net VM: